brighta19/brighta19/README.md

 I'm planning to improve on these languages, and also learn some new ones as well!\
 I'm hoping I could work on myself to take more opportunities and learn.

-I am currently a sophomore at Binghamton University, majoring in Computer Science.
+I am currently a junior at Binghamton University, majoring in Computer Science.

 ### 🌱 I’m currently learning ...
-- [Blender](https://www.blender.org/), a free 3D modeling software\
+- Progressive Web Apps (PWA)
+- Responsive Web Design (RWD)
-- Regular Expressions
+- Restful APIs

 ### 😄 Pronouns: ...
 He, him, his